 There’s a reason fashion editors all over the world love the long bob – otherwise known as the ‘lob‘.
-It’s super sophisticated, chic and easy to maintain, and it flatters every face shape because the cut ends several inches below the chin.
-Unlike a bob, there’s no risk of making your face look wide or square.
-The most on-trend way to style a lob is with an off-centre part and some extra volume at the roots.
+It’s super sophisticated, chic, and easy to maintain, and it flatters every face shape because the cut ends several inches below the chin.
+Unlike a bob haircut, there’s no risk of making your face look wide or square.
+The most on-trend way to style a lob is with an off-center part and some extra volume at the roots.
 Keep your hair smooth and straight – this look is supposed to be chic, yet understated.

 4. Long Shag